 The Sudanese face increasing discrimination in Egypt amid deteriorating economic conditions.
 The Sudanese are often charged exorbitant rent because they are not allowed to own property.
 Access to education and healthcare is expensive and hard to manage.
 Further, many Sudanese face abuse and discrimination by security forces.

-There are currently also around 70,000 refugees from the West Bank and the Gaza Strip living in Egypt, nearly 8,000 people from Somalia, and about 6,000 other refugees from the Iraqi conflict.
+There are currently also around 70,000 refugees from the West Bank and the Gaza Strip living in Egypt, nearly 8,000 people from Somalia, and about 6,000 refugees from the Iraqi conflict.

 The Egyptian government has opposed the tunnels, actively searching for and destroying cross-border tunnels.
-This is done in a variety of ways, including the use of deadly chemical gas, sealing the ends of tunnels, and flooding by sea water.
-Recently it has come to light that the use of sea water to seal tunnels has had adverse environmental impacts on the region and negatively affects Palestinian agricultural output.
+This is done in a variety of ways, including the use of deadly chemical gas, sealing the ends of tunnels, and flooding by seawater.
+Recently it has come to light that the use of seawater to seal tunnels has had adverse environmental impacts on the region and negatively affects Palestinian agricultural output.
 Most recently, the Egyptian government has announced a buffer zone between the Rafah border crossing and Egypt itself.

-The official language is Arabic, but many people (especially among the educated) also speak either French or English.
-Most of the population lives in the Nile Delta area, along the Nile, or on the Mediterranean coast.
-43.1% of the population lives in urban areas.
-Egypt’s population is 99.6% Egyptian, though there are small pockets of Nubians around the Aswan Dam in the south and Berbers around the Siwa Oasis in Western Egypt.
+The official language of Egypt is Arabic, but many people (especially among the educated) also speak either French or English.
+95% of the population lives in the Nile Delta area, along the Nile, or on the Mediterranean coast.
+42.8% of the population lives in urban areas.
+According to the CIA Factbook, ethnic Egyptians account for 91% of the total population with Turks, Greeks, Abazas, and Bedouin Arab tribes compromising the largest minorities.
+There are also small pockets of Nubians around the Aswan Dam in the south and Berbers around the Siwa Oasis in Western Egypt.
 These minorities make up 0.4% of the population.

 Overall Egyptian Literacy Rate